-There is potential habitat for hazel dormouse within woodland and hedgerows along the proposed routes at some of the crossings (See Anglia Level Crossing Ecology Constraints Report: Essex and Others (Mott MacDonald, 2017) and Map in Appendix B).
+There is potential habitat for hazel dormouse within woodland and hedgerows along the proposed routes S04 and S05 (See Anglia Level Crossing Ecology Constraints Report: Suffolk (Mott MacDonald, 2017a) and Appendix B).

 Any affected woodland/ hedgerows that have not yet been assessed for dormouse potential will require additional survey ahead of construction (Section 5).
 Further survey work may identify the requirement for a dormouse licence to be obtained.
 Additional licenced work (if required) is not covered by these precautionary methods.